 Objects can be set to activate or deactivate during the simulation using activation events.
 Activation events are the control logic system in FDS and can be set on each geometric simulation object (e.g. walls, holes, vents) using the Activation option in the object's Properties dialog.
-PyroSim supports activation events based on time and input devices.
+PyroSim supports activation events based on time, input devices, and math operations applied to such inputs.
 Some uses of activation events include: